HSLU-Projects/DIGIBUMO/README.md

 ## Organizational Model

 #### Summary
-he operational structure has to be aligned with the business logic but in a process perspective.
+The operational structure has to be aligned with the business logic but in a process perspective.
 The organizational model is derived from the core processes, the core competences and the staff roles.

 __1. Define process-structures__
 A process definition includes: